Parallelogram Area Calculator

 Why the perpendicular height matters:

-Cut a triangle off one end of a parallelogram and slide it to the other end — you get a rectangle of width b and height h, with the same area.
-That’s the geometric proof that A = b × h is identical to the rectangle formula.
-The slant doesn’t change the area, only the perimeter.
+Cut a triangle off one end of a parallelogram and slide it to the other end.
+You get a rectangle of width b and height h with exactly the same area, which is the geometric proof that A = b × h is the rectangle formula in disguise.
+The slant changes the perimeter and leaves the area alone.

 Where parallelograms show up in real measurements:

 - Skewed parking spaces drawn diagonally for compact lots.
-The space’s slanted side is longer than its perpendicular height, but the parking footprint area is base × perpendicular height.
+The slanted side is longer than the perpendicular width, but the footprint is still base × perpendicular height.

-- Crystal lattices in materials science.
-Many crystal unit cells are parallelograms when viewed in 2D — knowing the area helps compute density.
+- Crystal lattices.
+Many unit cells are parallelograms in 2D projection, and the cell area is what turns atom count into density.

 Common error to avoid: